olcf/spack-environments/tutorial/README.md

 #### Simulate change to a dependency.

 Here we will update the dependency manually so that we can simulate a bugfix or a new feature being added to BLAS++ that we wish to include in our example application.
-To do this navigate to and edit the file `$SPACK_ROOT/var/spack/repos/builtin/packages/blaspp/package.py`.
+To do this, execute `spack edit blaspp` or navigate to and edit the file `$SPACK_ROOT/var/spack/repos/builtin/packages/blaspp/package.py`.
 Add the following at line 21:

 ```
 20:    version('master', branch='master')